nuxeo/nuxeo-ai/README.md

 ./bin/stream.sh lag --chronicle nxserver/data/stream/pipes -l images --verbose ./bin/stream.sh lag -k -l images --verbose
 ```
+### Automatic Property Filling
+When a document is enriched with suggestions, the suggestions are stored in the `Enrichment` facet.
+It is possible to automatically set a property with a suggested value in two ways.
+If the property currently has no value then you can use `Autofill`, if the property already has a value then use `Autocorrect`.

+#### Autofill Logic
+ * If the target property is `null` or its previously been autofilled then attempt to set the property.
+ * Calculate the highest ranking suggestion from the suggestions stored in the "Enrichment" facet.
+    * If its confidence is greater than the threshold returned from the `ThresholdService` then set the property value.
+ * If we have already autofilled this property but it doesn't meet the threshold then reset it to `null`.
+ * Raise an `AUTO_FILLED` document event.

+#### Autocorrect Logic
+ * Calculate the highest ranking suggestion from the suggestions stored in the "Enrichment" facet.
+    * If its confidence is greater than the threshold returned from the `ThresholdService` then set the property value.
+    * Save the previous value in the history blob (unless it was previously auto-corrected).
+    * If its previously autofilled then remove that information because autofill and autocorrect are mutually exclusive.
+ * If we have already autocorrected this property but it doesn't meet the threshold then reset it to the previous value from the history.
+ * Raise an `AUTO_CORRECTED` document event.

 #### Stream Bulk Actions
 Dataset exports use the [Bulk Action Framework](https://doc.nuxeo.com/nxdoc/bulk-action-framework/).
 To track progress of your bulk action you can use a command like this:
 ```